sngrmvj/todo-auth/README.md

     - blacklisted tokens
     - User details are stored with roles.
 Admins can make users admins.
 - Need to implement
-    - Automate the django migrations
     - Sending Email
     - API gateway
-    - Terraform Script
+    - Terraform Script.
     - ELK stack (who, when, what for)
+    - If possible leverage secrets manager service.